 #3 – Finding Their Passion

-They’ve probably been urged to think about their future since they were 11 or 12.
+Students have probably been urged to think about their future job since a young age—“what do you want to be when you grow up?”
 But have they been urged to think about their passion?
 What sparks and intrigues them?
 What type of activity are they drawn to, without even thinking about it?

 Composer, musician, and philanthropist A.R.
 Rahman said, “Success comes to those who dedicate everything to their passion in life.”
 Fascination, enthusiasm, and a “sense of calling” are significant motivators, kindling the desire to learn and explore – and ultimately producing the perseverance required for success.